Kirk-H/Pystfix-Log-Gen/README.md

 #Quick Start
 copy the main.cf and transport_maps file into /etc/postfix

-execute the 'postmap transport_maps' command execute the 'postfix reload' command
+execute the 'postmap transport_maps' command

+execute the 'postfix reload' command

-#postfix shuld now be configured to properly handle the domains used by the script
+postfix should now be configured to properly handle the domains used by the script

 place the script in the location you will run it from.
 Currently I run this from /root/bin but you can run de-elevated if you like.

 Call script into the background via 'nohup ./postfix_loadgen.py &'

 watch the /var/log/maillog files to ensure there are no issues.